 Facts & Procedural History

-The County Court transferred the case to Lubbock County Court No. 1 after the initiation of a contested issue.
-During a hearing, James moved for a continuance under Rule 245, arguing that he had only been given seven days notice when he was entitled to forty-five days notice.
-The trial court denied James’s motion and confirmed William’s appointment as independent executor.
-The trial court also issued both letters testamentary and letters of temporary administration to William.
-The trial issued an order nunc pro tunc to accomplish this since William’s request had not included letters for temporary administration.
+The case was moved to Lubbock County Court No. 1 due to the emergence of a contested issue.
+At a subsequent hearing, James requested a postponement under Rule 245, arguing that he was only given a seven-day notice instead of the entitled forty-five days.
+The court, however, rejected James’s request and affirmed William as the independent executor.
+William was then issued both the letters testamentary and temporary administration letters by the court.
+To legalize this, the court gave an order nunc pro tunc, as William’s initial request had not included the temporary administration letters.

-James appealed on two grounds: 1) The trial court denial of his motion for continuance was an error, and 2) Margarete’s estate had a valid claim against William.
-The Court of Appeals stated that the first trial setting occurred less than forty-five days after William’s original application, and that without Jame’s knowledge or agreement otherwise, the notice requirement of Rule 245 had not been met.
-The Court then articulated that a testator does not have sole power in determining their executor, and that James raised a genuine question regarding William’s qualifications as independent executor.
-The Court found that James met the requirements of an interested person in the estate as the decedent’s son and as a named beneficiary of the will.
-Since no executor had been appointed at the time of Jame’s objection to William’s appointment as executor, James met the statutory requirements to be heard before the court.
-The Court of Appeals reversed and remanded the judgment of the trial court.
+James challenged the decision on two bases: 1) The refusal of his continuance request by the trial court was incorrect, and 2) There was a legitimate claim against William by Margarete’s estate.
+The Court of Appeals acknowledged that the first trial setting took place less than forty-five days after William’s original application, and since James had not been notified or agreed otherwise, the notice requirement of Rule 245 was not fulfilled.
+The Court also pointed out that James indeed raised a valid question about William’s qualifications as the independent executor.
+The Court determined that James fulfilled the criteria of an interested party in the estate as both the son of the deceased and a named beneficiary in the will.
+As no executor had been appointed at the time of James’s objection to William’s appointment, James met the legal conditions to have his case heard before the court.
+Consequently, the Court of Appeals overruled and sent back the trial court’s decision for further proceedings.

-Do You Need to Hire a Probate Attorney in Houston to Settle an Estate?
+Hire a Probate Attorney in Houston to Settle an Estate

-Do you need help with a probate matter in Houston-metro area or the surrounding communities?
+Do you need help with a probate matter in the Houston metro area or the surrounding communities?
 We are experienced probate attorneys who represent clients with sensitive probate matters.
-If so, please give us a call us at 281-549-1280 or use the contact form on our homepage to see how we can help.
+If so, please give us a call at 281-549-1280.